 Adrian Carroll (05/09/13)

-Sadly Adrian passed away late in August 2013.
+Sadly Adrian passed away late in August 2013 aged 74.
 Adrian was in Engineering first with BUA, then BCAL and then BA, he is remembered working with others in the VC-10 Hangar (3) at LGW by colleague Bob Cooper.
-Our sincere condolences go out to Adrian's family and friends.
 Adrian's service was held on the 12th September 2013 at the Surrey and Sussex Crematorium

 Del Carters 08/07/15